Learn to detect, prevent, analyze and investigate the many types of economic crime.

 Furthermore, with two distinct concentrations in either Financial Investigation or Fraud Prevention and Detection, you have the option to dive deeper into the areas that interest you more – fraud detection, criminology, criminal justice, behavioral studies, cybersecurity, technology, economics, statistics, law and ethics.

 You may be wondering, "What are the requirements for a bachelor's degree in fraud and financial crime?"
-The online BS in Fraud and Financial Crime Investigation is a baccalaureate completer program, which means that students must have attended a regionally-accredited institution and hold an Associate's degree or have earned a minimum of 57 credits from a four-year college or universityat least 57 credits from a 4-year institution or an Associate's degree prior to enrolling in the program.
+The online BS in Fraud and Financial Crime Investigation is a baccalaureate completer program, which means that students must have attended a regionally-accredited institution and hold an Associate's degree or have earned a minimum of 57 credits from a four-year college or university prior to enrolling in the program.
 Here is a brief application checklist.

 Fraud and Financial Crime Investigation Curriculum